Focus on wetting and transport phenomena to be continued

 New momentum in the second funding period

-During the second funding period (July 1, 2020 — June 30, 2024) the CRC 1194 comprises nine experimental subprojects with a clear focus on phenomenological fundamentals, six subprojects in the area modelling and simulation and seven subprojects that deal with new or improved applications .
-In the second funding period, the CRC is supported by additional project coordinators (A01 : Prof. Dr.-Ing.
-Jeanette Hussong, A09 : Prof. Dr. Regine von Klitzing, C06 : Prof. Dr-Ing.
-Peter Pelz) and could recruit two CRC young researchers as project coordinators (B02 : Dr.-Ing.
-Dirk Gründing, B06 : Dr.-Ing.
+During the second funding period (July 1, 2020 — June 30, 2024) the CRC 1194 comprises nine subprojects with a clear focus on phenomenological fundamentals, six subprojects in the area experimental and seven subprojects that deal with modelling and simulation .
+In the second funding period, the CRC is supported by additional project coordinators ( new or improved applications : Prof. Dr.-Ing.
+Jeanette Hussong, A01 : Prof. Dr. Regine von Klitzing, A09 : Prof. Dr-Ing.
+Peter Pelz) and could recruit two CRC young researchers as project coordinators ( C06 : Dr.-Ing.
+Dirk Gründing, B02 : Dr.-Ing.
 Florian Kummer).
 There are four new subprojects, which are described in detail below.
+B06

-Subproject A09 : “Nanoscale investigation of wetting and de-wetting during imbibtion and nucleation” (project coordination: Prof. Dr. Regine von Klitzing, Department of Physics)
+: “Nanoscale investigation of wetting and de-wetting during imbibtion and nucleation” (project coordination: Prof. Dr. Regine von Klitzing, Department of Physics) Subproject A09

 This new experimental subproject is dedicated to nanoscale investigations of wetting and dewetting during imbibition and nucleation.
 It should allow a deeper understanding of surface effects on the deformation of the contact line on a nanoscopic length scale.
 A scanning force microscope is used to scan the contact line with a resolution of 10-30 nm.
 Differences between nanoscopically and macroscopically measured contact angles are analyzed.
 In addition to simple fluids and surfaces, mixtures and mesoporous as well as swellable surfaces are used.
 A nanoscale body immersed into the air/water will be used to study the local distribution of substances.
 This generic configuration will be compared directly with simulations.

-Subproject B07 : “Scale bridging simulation of dynamic wetting based on the phase field method” (project coordination: Dr.-Ing.
-Holger Marschall, Department of Mathematics)
+: “Scale bridging simulation of dynamic wetting based on the phase field method” (project coordination: Dr.-Ing.
+Holger Marschall, Department of Mathematics) Subproject B07

-This new project aims at the fundamental understanding of local transport processes at the contact line in multiscale, dynamic wetting processes on complex substrates.
-A proprietary CFD-solver based on the diffuse-interface phase field method and developed in OpenFOAM will be used.
+will be used.
 The method enables the description of imbibition and penetration processes in porous/structured substrates, especially during capillarity dominated wetting.
 Focus lies on the exact detection of local heterogeneities (pore size distribution, roughness, functionalization) as well as on a scale bridging methodology, to be realized by combining modern HPC techniques, DG methods and the hybrid atomistic-continuum method.
+OpenFOAM

-Subproject C06 : “Contact line dynamics and diffusion-driven nucleation during cavitation” (project coordination: Prof. Dr.-Ing.
-Peter Pelz, Department of Mechanical Engineering)
+: “Contact line dynamics and diffusion-driven nucleation during cavitation” (project coordination: Prof. Dr.-Ing.
+Peter Pelz, Department of Mechanical Engineering) Subproject C06

 This new application-oriented project deals with cavitation – a highly relevant phenomenon in hydraulic machines as it can lead to wear, noise and loss of function.
 The formation and dynamics of a cavitation bubble depend on both the diffusion of inert gases from the supersaturated liquid and the evaporation.
 These mass transport and phase change processes are strongly influenced by the wetting properties and vice versa.
 In a test bench, nucleation and cavitation are recorded with high resolution including the contact line region.
 Analytical models are derived and validation and comparison data are made available to other subprojects.

-Teilprojekt C07 : “Measurement technique and instrument for determining the lateral adhesion of drops” (project coordination: Prof. Dr. Hans-Jürgen Butt, Max Planck Institute for Polymer Research Mainz)
+: “Measurement technique and instrument for determining the lateral adhesion of drops” (project coordination: Prof. Dr. Hans-Jürgen Butt, Max Planck Institute for Polymer Research Mainz) Teilprojekt C07

-This new project is the result of findings from C03 in the first funding period.
+in the first funding period.
 There, a method was developed with which the force required to move a drop over a surface can be measured directly.
 With this method inhomogeneities on surfaces can be characterized and the dynamic contact angles can be measured.
 In C07, the method is to be further developed and established as a multifunctional measuring device.
 In addition, scientific questions are to be clarified regarding the role of defects, impurities or an electric charge in contact angle hysteresis.
+C03

 The subprojects B05 “Molecular modelling of complex fluids in proximity of the three-phase contact line” and C05 “Amplfication of the electro-osmotic flow on superhydrophobic surfaces” expire at the end of the first funding period.